SEC Says Unregistered Dealer Almagarby’s Convertible Notes Are Toast

 At the time the SEC filed its enforcement action, Almagarby was only 27 years old.
 He’d formed Microcap Equity Group in Florida in January 2013 with the intention, the SEC says, of using it to buy and sell securities for the defendants’ own accounts, “as part of a regular business.”
 That business would be familiar to anyone who follows the OTC Marketplace: the defendants purchased convertible notes from small companies in need of cash for operations and then converted all or part of the notes into common stock and sold that stock on the open market.

-Combined, these features practically guaranteed a hefty profit for Almagarby.
+Combined, the features of toxic convertible notes practically guaranteed a hefty profit for Almagarby.
 They unquestionably guaranteed the kind of dilution investors dread.
 Worse yet, the defendants usually didn’t convert the entire note.
 Had they done so, they would have become ten percent owners of the issuer, causing Rule 144 to be unavailable for resale of their stock.
 A standard feature of these transactions is the use of an equity blocker clause that limits the maximum amount of stock the lender may hold at any one time to 9.99 percent, or even 4.99 percent preventing the lender from being deemed an affiliate subject to Rule 144’s volume limitations.
-As a consequence, conversions are done on a rolling basis.
+As a consequence, conversions in toxic financings are done on a rolling basis.
 As the lender sells the stock obtained in one conversion into the market, the stock price will drop.
 The rate for the next conversion will be based on that lower price.
 With each conversion, the lender will receive more stock for the dollar amount converted, increasing dilution that may by then already be unmanageable.
 In these types of financings, it is not unusual for the conversions to cause the issuer’s outstanding shares to increase 100-fold eventually.

-What Almagarby did is called “toxic funding,” or “death spiral financing.”
+What Almagarby did is called “toxic financing,” or “death spiral financing.”
 It damages companies and shareholders alike.
 As issuers’ stock slides into the hundredths of pennies and shares outstanding soar into the billions, they may be forced to undertake reverse splits and then sell yet more convertible notes.
 Many eventually go out of business, leaving behind abandoned pubic shells that can be snapped up by custodianship lawyers and specialists who specialize in “cleaning up” and selling shells to owners of private businesses who want to go public.

 The SEC has been concerned about toxic funding for at least 10 years and has made sporadic efforts to deal with it.
 It’s gone after clearing firms and transfer agents for failure to submit Suspicious Activity Reports (SARs) when they act on potentially fraudulent documents supplied to them in connection with conversions of convertible securities.
 While that initiative, along with attempts to discourage brokers from accepting converted penny stock for deposit, has had some success, it can only address a limited number of transactions and actors.